 Divorce is very predictable.
-On average, about half of the 2.3M couples that get married every year will end in divorce.
+On average, more than 1/3 the 2.3M couples that get married every year will end in divorce.
 Most studies show that the two main causes of dissolution of marriage are infidelity and finances (Debt).
 However, there are so many random events that negatively impact a couple that the high divorce rate doesn’t surprise me.

 Known Unknowns of Marriage